 What is Green Tea?

 Green tea is the least oxidized or processed tea type.
 It is made from young tea leaves plucked towards the close of the flush or harvest season, after the production of white, oolong, and black teas.
-Although this tea originated in China, it is now widely produced in almost every tea growing region of the world.
+Although green teas are made from the Camellia sinensis leaves it does not undergo the same withering and oxidation process used to make oolong teas and black teas.
+While this tea originated in China, it is now widely produced in almost every tea growing region of the world.
 Fresh and organic green teas hold the most benefits.

 Health Benefits of Green Tea